 Moving Less

-Without oxygen to fuel them, angelfish become lethargic and their energy levels drop.
+Without oxygen to fuel them, angelfish become lethargic, and their energy levels drop.
 They may stop swimming or float close to the tank’s surface.
 If they are still able to swim, they appear imbalanced and uncoordinated.

 Loss of Appetite

-When there’s not enough oxygen in your angelfish’s tank, they struggle to breathe, let alone eat.
+When there’s not enough oxygen in the angelfish’s tank, they struggle to breathe, let alone eat.
 A lack of dissolved oxygen in the tank reduces an angelfish’s appetite – they’re also physically unable to eat.

-A tell-tale sign that angelfish aren’t eating is uneaten food rotting at the bottom of the tank.
-If you notice this, not only do you need to deal with the insufficient oxygen levels, but you’ll need to clean out the tank of decaying matter to prevent harmful chemicals from forming in the water.
+If you notice this, you need to deal with the insufficient oxygen levels and clean out the tank of decaying matter to prevent harmful chemicals from forming in the water.

 Labored Breathing